 - See also: c, perl, python, tcl

-- I have 21 facts about MINC. what would you like to know? email me and let me know how I can help.
+- Have a question about MINC not answered here?
+Email me and let me know how I can help.